zrythm/zrythm/doc/user/glossary/intro.rst

     A single-channel audio signal (see also
     :term:`stereo`).

+  Pan Law
+    TODO

   Panning
     Panning is the distribution of a :term:`mono` signal
     into a new stereo or multi-channel sound field.

   Plugin
-    An audio plugin is a piece software that performs audio
+    A plugin is an external module that provides audio processing capabilities to Zrythm, such
-    processing (for example an audio effect or an instrument) that can be used inside plugin hosts, such as a :term:`DAW`.
+    as an :term:`SFZ` instrument or an :term:`LV2` reverb plugin.

   Range
     A Range is a selection of time between two